How to Become a Naturopathic Doctor

 If you would like to gain the necessary education to become a naturopathic doctor, we highly recommend that you check out our free School Finder Tool located HERE.

-The salary for a naturopathic doctor ranges from $40,918 to $96,469, depending on the experience, area of study and the location of the job.
-For example, working in a major, private hospital will earn a doctor more than at a government-run clinic.
+According to the Bureau of Labor Statistics, the mean annual salary for health diagnosing and treating practitioners - such as naturopathic doctors - was $86,720 as of May 2013.
+Income depends to an extent on the experience, area of study and the location of the job.
+For example, working in a private doctors' office will earn a doctor more than at a hospital or government-run clinic.

-As with most health-related careers, the future appears bright.
-Due to an aging population, as well as increased interest in alternative medicine, naturopathic doctors can expect a 35% increase in job growth over the next ten years.
+As with many health-related careers, the future appears bright.
+Due to an aging population, as well as increased interest in alternative medicine, naturopathic doctors can expect job growth of 8-14% between the years 2012 and 2022, according to O*Net and the Bureau of Labor Statistics.
+This means that ND jobs will grow at least as fast as average, but could grow slightly faster than average.